| Written by Mark Buzinkay

 Room and pillar mining is a mining style where tunnels are driven in a chessboard pattern with tremendous square pillars between them, gradually cutting away as the work proceeds.
 Mining coal uses this mining style.

 Narrow vein stoping is conducted in an underground excavation along geological 'veins': these distinct sheet-like bodies of crystallised minerals within a rock are mined and removed.
 To support underground mine stoping, miners must also make excavations for engine rooms and pump chambers or for access purposes such as shafts.
-Mining platinum uses this mining style.
+Platinum mining uses this style.

 Large-scale mechanised mining methods miners use include:

-• Longwall mining, where a long wall of coal is mined in a single piece, usually by a big machine.
+• Longwall mining is where a long wall of coal is mined in a single piece, usually by a big machine.

 • Sub-level caving, where explosives blast levels of the ore, and